 Syracuse was the town of Sicily which was most damaged by the growth of the Ottoman Empire, because of its location at the south-eastern tip of the island.
 In the middle of the XVIth century the eastern part of the Mediterranean Sea was almost an Ottoman lake.
 Syracuse was protected by state-of-the-art fortifications but all trade relations, apart from those with Malta, were hindered by an almost permanent state of war between Spain and the Ottoman Empire.

 The poor state of the economy had a negative impact on the construction of new churches and palaces, but nevertheless Syracuse has a number of statues and reliefs by the most important Renaissance sculptors who operated in Sicily.

 S. Maria dei Miracoli: (left) niche which housed a miraculous image; (right-above) details of the niche; (right-below) detail of the portal

 S. Maria dei Miracoli was redesigned and embellished in 1501 to thank the Virgin Mary for the end of a pestilence.
 It is very near Porta Marina and the harbour.
 The inhabitants of the neighbourhood used to pray before a lost painted image of the Virgin Mary and the end of the pestilence was attributed to her, hence the reference to miracles in the name of the church.

-This funerary monument follows a traditional medieval pattern which was abandoned during the Renaissance for a more realistic depiction of the dead as in the Monument to Antonello Speciale by Domenico Gagini at Palermo.
-They are almost identical, but that at Palermo is three-dimensional and it shows the face of the dead.
+This funerary monument follows a traditional medieval pattern which was abandoned during the Renaissance for a more realistic depiction of the dead as in the Monument to Antonello Speciale by Domenico Gagini in Palermo.
+They are almost identical, but that of Palermo is three-dimensional and it shows the face of the dead.